UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # From template to your own online experiment

 ## Prerequisites and scope limitation
 This documentation is primarily aimed at people _affiliated to the UiL OTS labs_ (Utrecht University: RMA Linguistics students and researchers).
-The infrastructure and support for doing online experiments is _only availble for those people_.
+The infrastructure and support for doing online experiments will be _only availble for those people_.
+While we are still developing, support is limited to students in the EDDA course only!

 Of course, there are many rules and regulations and procedures that need to be followed before conducting an online study.
 We will _not_ describe the organisational regulations in detail here, but please do keep in mind that, _generally_, the _same steps_ as mentioned on our [lab website](https://uilots-labs.wp.hum.uu.nl/experiments/planning-an-experiment/) need to be followed, even though some details may be different at the detail level.